llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   version of it, Clacc extends it for OpenACC not to include the OpenMP translation.
-In the examples from the previous two sections, `-ast-print` thus visits the `ACCParallelDirective`, the `ACCLoopDirective`, and the original `ForStmt` subtree but not the `OMPTargetTeamsDirective`, the `OMPDistributeDirective`, or the translated `ForStmt` subtree.
+In the examples from the previous two sections, `-ast-print` thus visits the `ACCParallelDirective`, the `ACCLoopDirective`, the original `ForStmt` subtree, and the `ACCRoutineDeclAttr` but not the `OMPTargetTeamsDirective`, the `OMPDistributeDirective`, the translated `ForStmt` subtree, or the `OMPDeclareTargetDeclAttr`.
 * **Delegate to OpenMP**: For example, one of the major motivations for translating the OpenACC AST to an OpenMP AST is to reuse the existing LLVM IR codegen implementation for OpenMP.
-Thus, for LLVM IR codegen, each `ACCDirectiveStmt` delegates to its hidden `OMPExecutableDirective` child.
+Thus, for LLVM IR codegen, each `ACCDirectiveStmt` delegates to its hidden `OMPExecutableDirective` child, and each `ACCDeclAttr` is skipped in favor of its `OMPDeclAttr`.
 In the previous examples, the `ACCParallelDirective` delegates LLVM IR codegen to the `OMPTargetTeamsDirective` and its subtree, and the normal subtree of the `ACCParallelDirective` is not visited.
+The `ACCRoutineDeclAttr` is ignored, and normal OpenMP codegen is performed for the `OMPDeclareTargetDeclAttr`.
 * **Visit OpenACC and OpenMP**: For example, `-ast-dump` is an existing Clang command-line option for printing a textual representation of the AST structure, including parent-child